The Easy 8-Step Process to Mastering Omaha Hi-Lo

 Newbie Tip: Give yourself the best chance of winning by playing A-A-2-3 double-suited.
 It's considered the best starting hand in Omaha Hi-Lo strategy .

-The player directly to the left of the big blind also called the Under-the-Gun player, starts the ball rolling.
+The player directly to the left of the big blind, also called the Under-the-Gun player (UTG), starts the ball rolling.
 They can fold (not play the hand), call (match a prior bet or raise) or raise (increase size of current bet).
-In Omaha Hi-Lo, the bet amount is set at the lower of the two table limit stakes, pre-flop.
+In Fixed-Limit Omaha Hi-Lo, pre-flop, the bet amount is set at the lower of the two table limit stakes.
 Action continues clockwise until every player has had a chance to act.
 With no prior raise, the Big Blind can also check.

 Newbie Tip: Choose starting hands that can make both low and high hands in this split-pot game.
 You'll be able to win 100% of the pot.

 After the pre-flop betting action ends, the first of 3 community cards – called the Flop – are dealt out.
 All active players in the hand can use the flop to make their hand.
-Betting is still fixed at the lower limit stake and the maximum raise is set at 4 x BB (fixed limit) or pot (pot limit).
+In Fixed-Limit, betting is still fixed at the lower limit.
+In Pot-Limit, it’s just like on every street.
+The minimum bet is equal to the big blind and the maximum bet is equal to the amount in the pot at any given time.
 The first active player, left of the button, starts the 2nd betting round.
 Action continues clockwise until each player has had the chance to act.

 Newbie Tip: In Omaha Hi-Lo Rules, the Ace can be used to form both low and high hands.

 Next up is the 4th community card, called the Turn.
 This card is also is open to use by all active players.
-At this stage of the hand, the betting limit is raised to the higher stake, which is usually double the lower stake.
+From this point on, in Fixed-Limit Omaha Hi-Lo, the betting limit is raised to the higher stake, which is usually double the lower stake.
 As in previous rounds, players have the option to check, bet, call (if there's a bet), raise (if there's a bet) or fold.

-Newbie Tip: With the betting stakes doubled on the Turn, this is a great time to build a big pot with a raise – as long as you have a good hand.
+Newbie Tip: With the betting stakes doubled on the Turn in Fixed-Limit, this is a great time to build a big pot with a raise – as long as you have a good hand.

 The River is the last and final community card available for all players to use to make their hand.
 The remaining players in the game will have exactly the same options as on the Flop and Turn: They can check, bet, call (if there's a bet), raise (if there's a bet) or fold – depending on prior action in the hand.